 At the federal level, the protected characteristics include age, color, sex, religion, race, disability and national origin.
 In addition to this federal legislation, some states, including Texas, have additional protected characteristics for their residents.

 As a Texas landlord, you are responsible for adhering to the provisions of the federal, state and local Fair Housing rules.
 If you don't, you may be financially liable for punitive damages.
+Under the Texas Fair Housing Act there are fair housing requirements as well which indicate what changes you need to be able to make to your property in order for it to be fair housing to all tenants.

 In this post, we are going over everything you need to know about the Fair Housing Act in Texas!